theolivenbaum/resin/README.md

 ##Query the index.
 <a name="inproc" id="inproc"></a>

-	// Resin will scan a disk based binary search tree for terms that are an exact match,
+	// Resin will scan a disk based trie for terms that are an exact match,
 	// a near match or is prefixed with the query term/-s.

 	// Postings are fetched and scored for terms found from the scans.